PaveM/Proiect-Practic-Testare-Manuala/README.md

 #### 1.1.5 Risks detected TBD

-* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment, bussiness requirements not clear
-* Product risks:
+* Product risks: the website is not intuitive enough when a Screen Reader is used, the extension is not compatible with the website, the clients might switch to a better website when it comes to price sorting, clients that have disabilities cannot use the website properly.

 #### 1.1.6 Evaluating entry criteria